lmco/ChaordicLedger/README.md

 1. Enable role-based authorization.
 1. Enable TLS for chaincode.
 1. Enable use of specified Certificate Authority.
+1. Add API method to retrieve a subset of the relationship graph with a specific depth or distance of relationships.
+1. Add API method for drill-down requests.
 1. Add served rendering of relationship graphs.
 Possible starting point [https://github.com/wangkuiyi/graphviz-server](https://github.com/wangkuiyi/graphviz-server)

 ## References